 § 180.400 May I enter into a transaction with an excluded or disqualified person?

-(a) You as a Federal agency official may not enter into a covered transaction with an excluded person unless you obtain an exception under § 180.135.
+(a) As a Federal agency official, you may not enter into a covered transaction with an excluded person unless you obtain an exception under § 180.135.

-(b) You may not enter into any transaction with a person who is disqualified from that transaction, unless you obtain a waiver or exception under the statute, Executive order, or regulation that is the basis for the person's disqualification.
+(b) You may not enter into any transaction with a person disqualified from that transaction unless you obtain a waiver or exception under the statute, Executive Order, or regulation that is the basis for the person's disqualification.

 § 180.405 May I enter into a covered transaction with a participant if a principal of the transaction is excluded?

-As a Federal agency official, you may not enter into a covered transaction with a participant if you know that a principal of the transaction is excluded, unless you obtain an exception under § 180.135.
+As a Federal agency official, you may not enter into a covered transaction with a participant if you know that a principal of the transaction is excluded unless you obtain an exception under § 180.135.

 § 180.410 May I approve a participant's use of the services of an excluded person?

-After entering into a covered transaction with a participant, you as a Federal agency official may not approve a participant's use of an excluded person as a principal under that transaction, unless you obtain an exception under § 180.135.
+After entering into a covered transaction with a participant, you, as a Federal agency official, may not approve a participant's use of an excluded person as a principal under that transaction unless you obtain an exception under § 180.135.

 § 180.415 What must I do if a Federal agency excludes the participant or a principal after I enter into a covered transaction?

-(a) You as a Federal agency official may continue covered transactions with an excluded person, or under which an excluded person is a principal, if the transactions were in existence when the person was excluded.
-You are not required to continue the transactions, however, and you may consider termination.
-You should make a decision about whether to terminate and the type of termination action, if any, only after a thorough review to ensure that the action is proper.
+(a) As a Federal agency official, you may continue covered transactions with an excluded person or under which an excluded person is a principal if the transactions were in existence when the person was excluded.
+However, you are not required to continue the transactions, and you may consider termination.
+You should decide whether to terminate and the type of termination action, if any, only after a thorough review to ensure that the action is proper and appropriate.

-(b) You may not renew or extend covered transactions (other than no-cost time extensions) with any excluded person, or under which an excluded person is a principal, unless you obtain an exception under § 180.135.
+(b) You may not renew or extend covered transactions (other than no-cost time extensions) with any excluded person or under which an excluded person is a principal unless you obtain an exception under § 180.135.

 § 180.420 May I approve a transaction with an excluded or disqualified person at a lower tier?

-If a transaction at a lower tier is subject to your approval, you as a Federal agency official may not approve—
+If a transaction at a lower tier is subject to your approval, you, as a Federal agency official, may not approve:

-(a) A covered transaction with a person who is currently excluded, unless you obtain an exception under § 180.135; or
+(a) A covered transaction with a person who is currently excluded unless you obtain an exception under § 180.135; or

-(b) A transaction with a person who is disqualified from that transaction, unless you obtain a waiver or exception under the statute, Executive order, or regulation that is the basis for the person's disqualification.
+(b) A transaction with a person who is disqualified from that transaction unless you obtain a waiver or exception under the statute, Executive Order, or regulation that is the basis for the person's disqualification.

 § 180.425 When do I check to see if a person is excluded or disqualified?

-As a Federal agency official, you must check to see if a person is excluded or disqualified before you—
+As a Federal agency official, you must check to see if a person is excluded or disqualified before you:

 (a) Enter into a primary tier covered transaction;